plone/plone.app.contentlisting/README.txt

 Now, you no longer need to worry whether you have a bunch of catalog brains or the actual objects (or fake objects for that sake).
 As long as you have a contentlisting, you know what you can expect from it.
-You also know what you can expect from each item within it - a contentListingObject.
+You also know what you can expect from each item within it - a content listing object.

-The contentListing is a normal iterator that we can loop over and do all sorts of stuff you normally can do with sequences.
+The content listing is a normal iterator that we can loop over and do all sorts of stuff you normally can do with sequences.

 ====================================================
 contentListingObjects, the items inside the sequence
 ====================================================

-The contentListingObjects are wrapper objects, each representing a content object in the site.
+The `contentListingObjects` are wrapper objects, each representing a content object in the site.
 Their intention is to be predictable so you can always call at least a common base set of methods on the objects listed.